utz82/ZX81-1bit-Routines/1k2b/readme.txt

 All other effects, volume and panning settings are ignored.

+As mentioned previously, 1k2b comes in two different versions.
+Use compile.bat/compile.sh to compile the standard version, resp. compile-extra.bat/compile-extra.sh to compile the "extra" version.

+Music data size on unexpanded (1K) machines is limited to 541 bytes in the standard version, and 643 bytes in the extra version.
+The drawback of the latter version is that it can only be used as a standalone application.

-On unexpanded (1K) ZX81, the music data size is limited to 541 bytes.
-The assembler will warn you in case you exceed the limit.
+In any case, the assembler will warn you in case you exceed the memory limit.
 On expanded machines, you can increase the value in line 235 of main.asm to allow for larger music data.

 Note to Programmers